axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

 ---

 <div style='display:none; '>
- <p>Meaning is the shortest of five beings who live in a house called Foundation.
+ <p>Meaning is the shortest of who live in a house called Foundation.
 It is also the one that stands higher.
-It is an introvert.</p>
+I think it is what you call an introvert.</p>
  <p>Belonging is a friend of Meaning.
-It is an extrovert.
-It enjoys others, even when they disagree, because Belonging learns a lot from their disagreements.</p>
+It is defintely an extrovert.
+It enjoys others, even when they disagree, because it learns a lot from disagreements.</p>
 </div>

 <h1>Meaning and Belonging</h1>